WMP Lab Symposium 2019

 Susanne Jaeggi (read: /ˈyakee/) grew up in a tiny village 5,407 ft above sea level in the mountains of Switzerland.
 She found her way down to Bern, where she completed her Ph.D.s in Psychology and Neuroscience.
 She later moved to Ann Arbor to expand her horizon as a Post-Doc at the University of Michigan, before joining the Department of Psychology and the Program in Neuroscience and Cognitive Science (NACS) at the University of Maryland as an Assistant Professor.
 She is now an Associate Professor at the UCI School of Education where she directs the Working Memory and Plasticity Laboratory.
 She also has a courtesy appointment in the Department of Cognitive Sciences, and is a Fellow at the UCI Center for the Neurobiology of Learning and Memory.
 As a Cognitive Neuroscientist and Experimental Psychologist, she has a broad interest in general processes of working memory and related higher cognitive functions, and within that domain, the investigation of cognitive training and transfer is one of her current major foci of research.
 She strives to determine what training regimens and training conditions result in the best transfer effects, investigate the underlying neural and cognitive mechanisms, and finally, investigate for what populations and individuals cognitive training is most effective.

-Jacky Au is a National Science Foundation Graduate Research Fellow in the Cognitive Sciences PhD program.
+Jacky Au was a National Science Foundation Graduate Research Fellow and received his PhD from the Cognitive Sciences Department.
 His interests surround the nature and enhancement of brain plasticity, including the use of transcranial direct current stimulation (tDCS) and computerized training of targeted cognitive processes such as working memory.
 His current focus combines his two interests by evaluating the enhancement of cognitive training benefits using tDCS.

 Link to Jacky’s personal webpage